ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 If you apply a promo code for a service and then delete the service from your order, you must also remove the promo code from the order.

 Promotion pricing starts when the promo code is applied.
 The pricing is automatically changed to the recurring price when the promotion period ends.
-You can see the discounts, promotion price, and recurring price in the PDF file generated for your order.
+You can see the discounts, the promotion price, and the recurring price in the PDF file generated for your order.

 ## Resource requirements for services
 {: #vc_addingservices-resource-requirements}